Inexpensive Alternatives to Shout® Color Catchers™

 Color Bleed Fix

-On the few occasions in my house when one item in the wash has bled color onto the other garments, I immediately re-washed everything (minus the offending article) and the unwanted dye has come out.
+On the few occasions in my house when one item in the wash has bled color onto the other garments, I immediately re-washed everything (minus the offending article) and the unwanted dye came out.

 Vinegar and a Little Extra Attention Should Do It